Most Influential Asians and Pacific Islanders in Computer Science

 Most Diverse Computer Science Programs for 2022

-Influential Pacific Islander and Asian Professionals in Computer Science
+Influential Pacific Islander and Asian American Professionals in Computer Science

-Explore our list of ten of the most influential Asian and AAPI computer science professionals below.
+Explore our list of ten of the most influential AAPI computer science professionals below.
 We chose individuals who made innovative discoveries, inspired others, and created a lasting impact on the field.
-This list is not exhaustive, and many other Asian and AAPI computer scientists have made substantial contributions to computer science.
+This list is not exhaustive, and many other AAPI computer scientists have made substantial contributions to computer science.

 Andrew Chi-Chih Yao